inex/ixp-manager-docs-md/docs/features/route-servers.md

 ## Per ASN Import / Export Filters

 There are occasions where you may need to override the default filtering mechanism for some members.
-IXP Manager allows you to create custom Bird2 checks at the **start** of the standard import / export filters when using **Bird2** (not supported on the older Bird v1 configuration).
+IXP Manager allows you to create custom Bird2 checks at the **start** of the standard import / export filters when using **BIRD v2** (not supported on the older Bird v1 configuration).

 To do this, you must [create skinned files](skinning.md) named after the ASN.
 For example, let's assume your skin name is `example` and the ASN of the member you want to apply custom filtering to is `64511`; then you would an export and/or import filter in files named: